Sony walks back controversial Helldivers 2 PSN requirement on PC

 Sony has reversed course on a Helldivers 2 update that would have required PC players to link to a PlayStation Network account.

 “Helldivers fans — we’ve heard your feedback on the Helldivers 2 account linking update.
-The May 6th update, which would have required Steam and PlayStation Network account linking for new players and for current players beginning May 30th, will not be moving forward,” wrote PlayStation on its official X (Twitter) account.
+The May 6th update, which would have required Steam and PlayStation Network account linking for new players and for current players beginning May 30th, will not be moving forward,” wrote PlayStation on its official X (formerly Twitter) account.

 “We’re still learning what is best for PC players and your feedback has been invaluable.
 Thanks again for your continued support of Helldivers 2 and we’ll keep you updated on future plans.”